apache/horaedb-docs/docs/src/en/dev/roadmap.md

   - Deployment tools that fit well for cloud infrastructures like `Kubernetes`.
   - Enhance self-observability, especially critical logs and metrics should be supplemented.
 - [ ] Develop various tools that ease the use of CeresDB.
 For example, data import and export tools.
-- [ ] Explore new storage formats that will improve performance on hybrid workloads (analytical and traditional time-series workloads).
+- [ ] Explore new storage formats that will improve performance on hybrid workloads (analytical and time-series workloads).